imjoy-team/ImJoy/docs/docs/api.md

 ## `api.utils.XXXX(...)`
 For Javascript plugins, currently supported functions are:
 `api.utils.$forceUpdate` for force refreshing the GUI.
+`api.utils.openUrl` for open an url in a new browser tab.

 For Python Plugins, currently supported functions are:
 `api.utils.kill` for kill a `subprocess` in python.